bodrick/awesome/TOPICS.md

 *   [zadam/trilium](https://github.com/zadam/trilium) - Build your personal knowledge base with Trilium Notes
 *   [nextcloud/server](https://github.com/nextcloud/server) - ☁️ Nextcloud server, a safe home for all your data

-## desktop-app

-*   [responsively-org/responsively-app](https://github.com/responsively-org/responsively-app) - A modified web browser that helps in responsive web development.
-A web developer's must have dev-tool.

 ## opensource-alternative

 *   [responsively-org/responsively-app](https://github.com/responsively-org/responsively-app) - A modified web browser that helps in responsive web development.
 A web developer's must have dev-tool.